The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Information is collected through field surveys, scientific literature reviews, and research by staff biologists and cooperators around the state.
 Collected information includes abundance, distribution, and conservation needs of rare species and significant natural communities.

-For example, the NHESP coordinates the yearly census of Piping Plover nests and tern nesting colonies in Massachusetts.
-This effort is made possible by the cooperation of beach managers, other agencies, conservation organizations, and many dedicated volunteers.
-The census effort generates the information about population size, productivity, and predation that biologists and conservationists need to protect and manage the birds.
-For more information on these efforts, visit the Coastal Waterbirds section.
+One such example is the yearly census of Piping Plover nests and tern nesting colonies in Massachusetts.
+This collaborative effort is made possible by the cooperation of many entities.
+This includes beach managers, other state and federal agencies, conservation organizations, and dedicated volunteers.
+The census effort generates information about population size, productivity, and predation.
+Biologists and conservationists use this information to protect and manage the birds.

-Research supported by Natural Heritage or performed by Natural Heritage staff also includes rare species population studies, taxonomic studies, and management experiments.
-For example, through Small Research Contracts Natural Heritage has sponsored taxonomic work on several rare plant species, including Nantucket Shadbush, New England Blazing Star, and New England Boneset.
-As one can tell by their names, these plants are found only in the vicinity of New England.
-The purpose of taxonomic research is to determine if described plants such as these are, in fact, distinct species or varieties with global ranges limited to the New England area or simply represent geographic variation within more common, wide-ranging species.
-Natural Heritage can then better assess the global and state rarity of these plants and determine conservation priorities.
+Other NHESP research includes rare population studies, taxonomic studies, and management experiments.
+Through small research contracts, the NHESP has sponsored taxonomic work on several rare plants.
+This includes Nantucket Shadbush, New England Blazing Star, and New England Boneset.
+These plants are found only in the vacinity of New England.
+The purpose of taxonomic research is to determine if plants, such as these, are distinct species, varieties with global ranges limited to New England, or if they represent geographic variations of more common, wide-ranging species.
+The NHESP can then assess the rarity of these plants and determine appropriate conservation priorities.